23critters/MooTemplatr/README.md

 Future features I'd like to implement

-	* Make this class stand-alone from Twitter
+	* Set interval to empty cache